Blepharoplasty Surgery in London

 Eyebag and droopy eyelid surgery with or without canthopexy

-Blepharoplasty is a type of surgical procedure that repairs droopy skin of the eyelids that develops with time.
-It is eyelid surgery that may involve a reduction excess skin, muscle and sometimes some of the underlying excess fat.
-As you age, your eyelids stretch and the muscles supporting them weaken.
-This results in the underlying normal fat to gather above and below your eyelids, causing the eyebrows to lift in some cases giving a wrinkled forehead appearance , a drooping and aged appearance of the upper eyelids and the appearance of bags under your eyes.
-This is what some people consider to be an eyelid lift.
+Blepharoplasty is a surgical procedure performed on the eyelids.
+It removes the excess droopy skin of the eyelids that develops with time.
+The surgery removes the excess skin to the eyelid and may also involve the, muscle and fat in the eyelid.
+As one ages, the eyelid skin stretches and the muscle beneath can weaken.
+This results in a sagging or eyebag appearance to your eyelids, causing the eyebrows to lift in some cases giving a wrinkled forehead appearance , a drooping or an aged appearance to the upper eyelids and the appearance of bags under your eyes.
+This surgical procedure is what some people call an eyelid lift.

-This combinations gives an appearance that makes you look older.
-The effect of the sagging skin around your eyes and block your side and upper vision (peripheral vision).
-Blepharoplasty can reduce these visual problems by a reduction of the skin and commonly eliminates them entirely.It can also give a more youthful appearance and make you look more alert.
+This changes that occur can make you look older.
+The sagging skin around the eyes can block your upper and side vision (peripheral vision).
+Blepharoplasty surgery can reduce these visual problems by removing the overhanging skin and commonly eliminates these visual problems entirely.It can also give a more refreshed and youthful appearance and make a person look more alert.

-As an oculoplastic surgeon I specialise in the blepharoplasty procedure.
+As an oculoplastic surgeon I specialise in eyelid surgery and the blepharoplasty procedure.
 An oculoplastic surgeon is trained in cosmetic eyelid surgery.
 I deal with plastic surgery around the eyes as well as other cosmetic procedures that deal with this area.
 Oculoplastic surgeons also perform reconstructive surgery in this area which may be needed following trauma or cancer.
 A plastic surgeon may offer similar procedures but an oculoplastic surgeon specialises in this area alone and their training has been focused on this.

-Is blepharoplasty is right for you?
-To find out what you can expect realistically from blepharoplasty surgery and explore the benefits and risks of blepharoplasty to see if it is suitable for you.
+Here you can learn more about blepharoplasty, what you can expect realistically from blepharoplasty surgery and explore the benefits and risks of blepharoplasty to see if it is suitable for you.